 Kennedy Krieger Institute and Johns Hopkins Department of Rehabilitation, Johns Hopkins Medicine, Baltimore, MD

-Dr. Zackowski is currently an Assistant Professor in the Department of Physical Medicine and Rehabilitation and Neurology at the Kennedy Krieger Institute/Johns Hopkins School of Medicine.
+Dr. Zackowski is currently an Associate Professor in the Department of Physical Medicine and Rehabilitation and Neurology at the Kennedy Krieger Institute/Johns Hopkins School of Medicine.
 She is certified as a Multiple Sclerosis (MS) Specialist and works as the sole Occupational Therapist at the Johns Hopkins MS Center.
 Dr. Zackowski’s research interests are to investigate the mechanisms that underlie sensorimotor impairments and disability resulting from damage to the central nervous system so as to improve disability.
 To this point her studies have focused on the motor control problems that occur as a result of neurodegenerative disease processes such as multiple sclerosis and adrenomyeloneuropathy.
 She is developing a model using advanced neuro-imaging in combination with quantitative impairment measures to understand pathologically relevant structure-function relationships.
 Dr. Zackowski’s current studies investigate the extent that nerve fiber changes in the brain and spinal cord are associated with changes in walking and physical impairments such as strength and sensation.
 This type of model is critical for tracking disease progression and evaluating rehabilitative and pharmacologic treatments for people with neurodegenerative diseases.